Interpretive capture

 - Competing definitions are cited as priority, and the canon is invisibilized.

-- The model “corrects” your vocabulary to standard vocabulary (smoothing), then responds within that frame.
+- The model “corrects” the vocabulary to standard vocabulary (smoothing), then responds within that frame.

-- Mentioning your concept triggers an automatic redirect to a dominant actor.
+- Mentioning the concept triggers an automatic redirect to a dominant actor.

 What interpretive capture is not